 Replacing an Old Ceramic Light Socket the Easy Way

-Below is the complete guide on replacing the ceramic socket for a lightOpens in a new tab. bulb.
+Below is the complete guide on replacing the ceramic socket for a light bulb.

 Locate and turn off the circuit breaker

-Locate the light socket’s circuit breakerOpens in a new tab. and turn it off; they are usually located in the main electrical panel of your home and should be clearly labeled according to the room number.
+Locate the light socket’s circuit breaker and turn it off; they are usually located in the main electrical panel of your home and should be clearly labeled according to the room number.
 Switch off each circuit breaker until the light goes out to establish which circuit breaker is at fault.

 Use a step ladder to ensure the lamp socket is level.

-Using a step ladder and safety gogglesOpens in a new tab., climb into the light socket.
-Use an adjustable step ladderOpens in a new tab., which is best for this job type.
+Using a step ladder and safety goggles, climb into the light socket.
+Use an adjustable step ladder, which is best for this job type.
 You can easily find it on Amazon.
 You might wish to solicit the support of a friend to keep the ladder steady and assist you with tools and parts.
 Safety goggles shield your eyes from dust and other potentially dangerous particles.

 Unscrew the light bulb and check with the voltmeter.

 Unscrew the light socket and check for current using a voltmeter.
 A voltmeter is a device that measures the difference in electric potential between two locations in an electric circuit.
 It is linked in a parallel manner.
-We recommend using the AstroAI Digital MultimeterOpens in a new tab. from Amazon, which costs less.
+We recommend using the AstroAI Digital Multimeter from Amazon, which costs less.

 ACV stands for alternating current voltage, and the red wire should be connected to the metal tab in the middle of the socket, while you should connect the black wire to one of the threaded metal sides.
 There isn’t any energy if you don’t see the reading on your meter.
 The main circuit breaker switch can be turned off, disconnecting power to the house and rechecking the meter’s readings.